-On March 11, 2020 the coronavirus (COVID-19) outbreak was officially designated a pandemic by the World Health Organisation ("WHO"), having an impact on health and economies globally.
+On 11 March 2020, the coronavirus (COVID-19) outbreak was officially designated a pandemic by the World Health Organisation ("WHO"), having an impact on health and economies globally.
 Although the fast-moving global development of COVID-19 created challenges for the insurance industry both operationally and economically, Nephila's business continuity and disaster recovery and succession plans meant the Company was well prepared to respond and adapt to ensure the Syndicate and managing agency operations continue to be managed effectively with minimal impact to customers and stakeholders.
-Since mid-March 2020, Nephila transitioned to a remote working environment for all staff enabling the company to function as usual with minimal disruption.